Bamboozlerrl/Rule-Edits/README.md

       - (ii) Postseason:
         - (1) There will be no add/drop periods in the postseason.
     - (b) Add/drop process:
-      - (i) An add/drop will consist of an auction draft player on a roster being dropped, followed by a player dropped from minors being added to the roster.
+      - (i) An add/drop will consist of an auction draft player on a roster being dropped, followed by a player dropped from Minors being added to the roster.
       - (ii) Each add/drop period will be completed in three phases
         - (1) Phase 1
           - (aa) Novice captains with a rostered player possessing Minors to Novice DEP status may claim a player from the pool of eligible Minors drops and replace a player on their roster with DEP status with the Minors drop.